tomershvueli/fastlane/fastlane/lib/fastlane/actions/docs/sync_code_signing.md

 #### Google Cloud Storage

-If you use Google Cloud Storage, you don't need to do anything manually.
+If you use Google Cloud Storage, you don't need to do anything manually for multiple teams.
 Just use Google Cloud Storage, and the top level folder will be the team ID.

 ### Run